This week in the Republic was marked by several significant occasions.

 The Donetsk People’s Republic celebrated three important holidays, despite the restrictions, connected with the pandemic of the coronavirus COVID-19.

-The final holiday of this week was the Day of the Constitution of the Republic.
+The final holiday of this week was the Constitution Day of the Republic.
 6 years ago the Constitution of the Donetsk People’s Republic was adopted.
-The source of the power of the new state is people of the Republic, conducting the power directly, also with the help of public authorities or local authorities.
-The Constitution of the DPR conducts the development of our society, the principles of which are people’s authority, social justice and equality.
+The source of power of a new state is people of the Republic, conducting the power directly, also with the help of public authorities or local authorities.
+The DPR Constitution conducts the development of our society, the principles of which are people’s authority, social justice and equality.
 Unfortunately, the holiday took place without any celebrations because of the threat of the coronavirus infection, incidence of which has doubled for last week in the Republic.

 At the moment 229 registered and confirmed cases of COVID-19 were fixed in the Republic.
 188 patients are in treatment, 36 are discharged from hospitals, and 5 cases are fatal.
 At the present time, patients’ health is satisfactory, taking all necessary medical care.